Ana Gantman, lab director

 lab alumni

-Matthew Vanaman (former phd student, now postdoc at UT Austin)
+Matthew Vanaman (former phd student, postdoc at UT Austin)

 Scott Koenig (former phd affiliate)

-Nirupika Sharma (former lab manager, now phd student at UC Berkeley)
+Nirupika Sharma (former lab manager, phd student at UC Berkeley)

-Angelina Vasquez (former masters affiliate, now phd student at the New School)
+Angelina Vasquez (former masters affiliate, phd student at the New School)

 Isidora Petmil (former masters student)